Emurasoft/emurasoft.github.io/en/dlg/customize/edit/index.md

 If this is checked, the **Uppercase**, **Lowercase**, and **Capitalize** commands will depend on the locale specified in the **Sort** page of the **Customize** dialog box.

+## Use .editorconfig

+Uses .editorconfig file to format coding styles.
+If this option is turned on, some of EmEditor features will be disabled.
+See [EditorConfig](https://editorconfig.org/).

 ## Treat the following characters as alphanumeric text box

 Treats the following characters as alphanumeric when editing.
 For instance, when you double-click a word, these characters are treated as a part of the word.
 However, this setting does not apply to the regular expression \\w operator in the Find dialog box.